What the email assistant costs

 Three things scale with email volume:

-- SES inbound — about $0.10 per 1,000 emails received, plus a fraction of a cent per attachment.
-At 200 emails a day, that’s about 60 cents a month.
+- SES inbound — about $0.10 per 1,000 incoming chunks, where one chunk is 256 KB.
+A short text email is one chunk; a long thread or a heavy attachment can be a few.
+At 200 short emails a day, that’s about 60 cents a month.

 - SES outbound — about $0.10 per 1,000 emails sent.
 The auto-reply rate from part 4 is roughly 30–50% of brain-handled mail, so outbound is much smaller than inbound.
 Pennies a month at small-business volume.